w3f/Grants-Program/Grant Application - Reference blockchain system.md

 | 0e. | Article | We will publish an **article** that explains the security and privacy design of our reference system.

-### Milestone 4 — Economic Model and Incentive Scheme Design
+### Milestone 4 — Design economic model and incentive scheme

 - **Estimated duration:** 1 month
 - **FTE:**  2 developers, 1 technical researcher, and 1 economic researcher